Middle Grades Education

 Campus Box 7801 Raleigh, NC 27695-7801

 402D Poe Hall

 John Lee is Associate Professor of Social Studies Education at North Carolina State University.
-His scholarly work focuses the uses of digital historical resources in teaching and learning and efforts to theorize and develop tools related to new literacies.
+His scholarly work focuses on standards and the uses of digital historical resources in teaching and learning as well as efforts to theorize and develop tools related to new literacies.
+He was an author of the College, Career and Civic Life Framework for Standards in Social Studies (socialstudies.org/c3) and is co-director of the C3 Teachers project (c3teachers.org).
+He is part of the leadership team for the Microsoft Technology Enrichment Initiative (pil-tei.com/).
 He is co-director of the New Literacies Collaborative (newlit.org) and develops innovative digital historical resources through the Digital History and Pedagogy Project (dhpp.org).
 He is author of the book Visualizing Elementary Social Studies Methods and co-author of Research on Technology in Social Studies; and Guiding Learning with Technology.
-He is a consultant for the Social Studies Assessment, Curriculum and Assessment Collaborative (SSACI) of the Chief Council of State School Officers (CCSSO) and an author of the forthcoming College, Career, and Civic Life: Framework for State Standards in Social Studies ("vision statement of the work).
 John is currently the co-Chair of the Teacher Education Council of the Society for Information Technology and Teacher Education.

 Ph.D., University of Virginia